Crown Jewel (NASCAR): Winston No Bull 5

 In 1998, in preparations for the 50th anniversary of NASCAR, R. J. Reynolds decided to revamp and reintroduce the million dollar award program.
 Several factors contributed to the change.
 After thirteen seasons, the Winston Million had been won only twice, and several times, no driver won even two events.
 R. J. Reynolds, along with NASCAR, the drivers, and fans, wanted a new format for the award, which allowed it to be won more often and have more drivers involved.

-The four established crown jewels on the circuit were experiencing worthy competition.
-In 1994, the inaugural Brickyard 400 at the Indianapolis Motor Speedway was held, and for several years, actually dethroned the Daytona 500 as the richest race of the season.
-The events at Richmond International Raceway were also fast becoming fan and driver favorites.
-In addition, several new venues were introduced to the schedule, all of which were offering large base purses.

 The new program for 1998, titled the No Bull 5 (after a Winston marketing campaign) consisted of three legs of the original Grand Slam (Daytona 500, Coca-Cola 600, Southern 500) along with the Brickyard 400.
 The race at Talladega used for the program, however, was switched from the spring race to the October race.
 As a result, that event changed sponsorship names and became referred to as the Winston 500.
 The rules were as follows: